 The parents' guide to what's in this TV show.

 Parents and caregivers: Set limits for violence and more with Plus

 What parents need to know

 Parents need to know that High School Musical: The Musical: The Series is a quirky spin-off of the original High School Musical franchise.
-It features lots of goofy, funny moments as well as musical and dance performances, but there's also some teen drama, ranging from romantic relationships to jealous rivalries and characters who attempt to sabotage each other.
-It's mild enough for older tweens, with romantic content limited to some kissing and innocent comments about being "in love."
-Very rarely words like "crap" are used, and a bleeped curse is uttered for comedic effect.
+It has lots of goofy, funny moments, as well as musical and dance performances.
+But there's also some teen drama, ranging from romantic relationships to jealous rivalries and characters who attempt to sabotage each other.
+It's mild enough for older tweens, with romantic content limited to kissing and innocent comments about being "in love."
+Very rarely, words like "crap" are said, and a bleeped curse is used for comedic effect.